bacpop/PopPUNK/docs/installation.rst

 ``numba`` may need ``gcc >=v4.8`` to install correctly through pip (if you are getting ``OSError`` or ``'GLIBCXX_3.4.17' not found``).

+You will need a [mash](http://mash.readthedocs.io/en/latest/) installation which is v2.0 or higher

 Optionally, you can use `rapidnj <http://birc.au.dk/software/rapidnj/>`__ if producing output with ``--microreact`` and ``--rapidnj`` options.
 We used